Super Bowl: Dr Dre and Eminem pack in the hits at half-time show

 The whole thing looked like it could have been inspired by the Destiny's Child video for Say My Name (and doubled as a representation of what a retirement home for rappers might look like).

-This effective staging was the work of set designer Es Devlin, who was most recently in the news as the creative director of Adele's cancelled Las Vegas residency.
+This effective staging was the work of set designer Es Devlin, who was most recently in the news for her work on Adele's cancelled Las Vegas residency.

 Songs would overlap as the stars moved through the rooms, with some performing on the roof, others from inside their room, and, in the biggest surprise of the night, one even hanging from the ceiling.